Buztas/extract-deps-plugin/README.md

 - install-dir = Directory of an installed plugin.

 This plugin will detect missing plugins/dependencies based on your build.xml or plugin.xml files.
-But in order for it to add required plugins/dependencies
-You must download/clone the plugin/dependency.
+But in order for it to add required plugins/dependencies you must download/clone the plugin/dependency.
 This is what the **install-dir** parameter is asking for.